-281 4) REGIONS
+4) REGIONS

 To explore changes over certain regions a regional classification was required.
-The regions used here are those defined for the 6th IPCC report (Iturbide et al. 2020).
-The locations and regions used are shown in Figures 6a, 8a and 10a.
+The regions used here are those defined for the sixth IPCC report (Iturbide et al. 2020).
+(The locations and regions used are shown in Figs. 6a, 8a, and 10a.)

-285 5) TIMESERIES ANALYSIS
+5) TIME SERIES ANALYSIS

-Timeseries were produced for certain regions to examine the changes over the whole period (1985-2099).
-The regions for timeseries were selected over areas of particular interest, where significant changes in wet/dry spell length had been identified.
-For the timeseries it is assumed that all grid points have an annual regime; for the three regions used (NES, SEAF and WAF) this is a reasonable assumption (Figure 1).
+Time series were produced for certain regions to examine the changes over the whole period (1985-2099).
+The regions for time series were selected over areas of particular interest, where significant changes in wet/dry spell length had been identified.
+For the time series it is assumed that all grid points have an annual regime; for the three regions used [northeast South America (NES), southeast Africa (SEAF), and West Africa (WAF)] this is a reasonable assumption (Fig. 1).

-When calculating the timeseries of wet/dry spell lengths over the IPCC regions two methodologies were employed.
-The first methodology defined a climatological onset and cessation date using the 292 full 115 years of the timeseries and then used the same onset and cessation date for each year, thus 293 not accounting for changes in seasonal timing.
+When calculating the time series of wet/dry spell lengths over the IPCC regions two methodologies were employed.
+The first methodology defined a climatological onset and cessation date using the full 115 years of the time series and then used the same onset and cessation date for each year, thus not accounting for changes in seasonal timing.
 The wet and dry spell lengths were then calculated for each year, in the same manner as above.
-The second methodology used a moving 30-year 295 period to calculate the onset and cessation dates, with the first 15 and last 15 years of the full 296 record set to the first-30-years value and the last-30-years value.
-Thus this second methodology takes into account changes in seasonal timing.
-In section 3, timeseries produced using the second 298 methodology were presented.
-For the most part the differences between the two methodologies 299 were similar.
+The second methodology used a moving 30-yr period to calculate the onset and cessation dates, with the first 15 and last 15 years of the full record set to the first-30-years value and the last-30-years value.
+Thus, this second methodology takes into account changes in seasonal timing.
+In section 3, time series produced using the second methodology were presented.

+For the most part the differences between the two methodologies were similar.

-3. Results and Discussion
+3. Results and discussion

 Results are presented here for wet and dry seasons; section 3a on seasonal timing presents changes in timing of the onset and cessation of the wet season, while sections 3b-3e present changes in rainfall and temperature metrics for wet and dry seasons separately.
-Figure S2 in the Supplementary Information indicates the timing of the wet season(s) in the calendar year for reference.
+Figure S2 in the supplementary information indicates the timing of the wet season(s) in the calendar year for reference.

-306 a.
-Seasonal Timing
+a.
+Seasonal timing

-The multi-model median change in onset and cessation of the annual wet season in CMIP6 under 307 the SSP585 scenario, shown in Figure 3, shows that onset is projected to get later across South America, Southern Africa, West Africa and the Sahel, with changes of up to two weeks.
-Over 309 South America this continues the recent trend of delayed onset found by Correa et al. (2020).
-Over 310 East Asia Figure 3 shows the onset is projected to be earlier, with advances of over a week in some locations.
-Changes in cessation are smaller than changes in onset; Figure 3b shows later cessation 312 by up to a week over the Sahel, and parts of Asia, with the largest changes of around two weeks 313 over central America.
-These results show good agreement with previous studies of changing onset over Africa (Dunning et al. 2018), and over Asia, with Kitoh et al. (2013) reporting a later retreat 315 over South Asia and Ha et al. (2020) reporting an earlier onset over East Asia.
-The results also 316 show good agreement with Pascale et al. (2016), who analysed changes in the timing of the rainfall centroid, and found a delay over Africa, Central and South America and parts of South Asia, with 318 an advance over East Asia.
-More broadly, a number of studies have found a global phase delay 319 of the seasonal cycle of precipitation (Biasutti and Sobel 2009; Dwyer et al. 2014; Marvel et al. 2017) and a redistribution of rainfall from early to late in the monsoon season (Seth et al. 2013), in 321 agreement with the generally later onset/cessation shown in Figure 3.
-A number of mechanisms 322 have been proposed for this; Dwyer et al. (2014) linked the delay to changes in the seasonality of the circulation, Seth et al. (2013) linked the delay to an enhanced spring convective barrier, while the strength of the subtropical highs.
+The multimodel median change in onset and cessation of the annual wet season in CMIP6 under the SSP585 scenario, shown in Fig. 3, shows that onset is projected to get later across South America, southern Africa, West Africa, and the Sahel, with changes of up to 2 weeks.
+Over South America this continues the recent trend of delayed onset found by Correa et al. (2020).
+Over East Asia Fig. 3 shows the onset is projected to be earlier, with advances of over a week in some locations.
+Changes in cessation are smaller than changes in onset; Fig. 3b shows later cessation by up to a week over the Sahel, and parts of Asia, with the largest changes of around 2 weeks over central America.
+These results show good agreement with previous studies of changing onset over Africa (Dunning et al. 2018) and over Asia, with Kitoh et al. (2013) reporting a later retreat over South Asia and Ha et al. (2020) reporting an earlier onset over East Asia.
+The results also show good agreement with Pascale et al. (2016), who analyzed changes in the timing of the rainfall centroid, and found a delay over